 This page is for students and guests artists to request and keep track of rehearsals for the next show.
 Here's how it works:

 I'll post possible rehearsal times.
-If you want to request that slot, email me at email@example.com.
-Also tell me what routine you would like to practice.
+If you want to request that slot, email me at firstname.lastname@example.org.
+Also tell me what routine you would like to practice, if that is an option during a particular rehearsal period.
 Just because you request a slot does not mean that you will automatically receive it.
 Don't assume you have a rehearsal just because you asked for one.

 I'll update the schedule every 24 hours listing the confirmed rehearsals.
 So you must check back here to see if I was able to schedule your rehearsal.